Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: A miscellany of facts on ink

 \section{A miscellany of facts on ink}

-In this section we prove several facts we will need about the quantity $\ink_t$ introduced in \eqnref{deftotalink}.
-We will use the same notation introduced in the proof of \lemref{kto2} (cf. \secref{proof_kto2}): \begin{enumerate} \item $\bx\in(V)_k$ is some fixed state; \item $(\bz,R,P,W)=(\bz,\{x\},\emptyset,V\backslash(\bO(\bz)\cup\{x\}))\in\sC_k(V)$ is the initial state corresponding to $\bx$ in the sense of \propref{chameleonisrelated}; \item $\ink_t^\bx$ is the total amount of ink in $(z^C_t,R^C_t,P^C_t,W^C_t)$ (with the above initial state); \item $D_j(\bx)$ is the $j$-th depinking time for this process; \item finally, $\hatink^\bx_j\equiv \ink^\bx_{D_j(\bx)}$. \end{enumerate} We will mostly omit $\bx$ from the notation in what follows.
+In this section we prove several facts we will need about the quantity $\ink_t$ introduced in (\ref{eqdeftotalink}).
+We will use the same notation introduced in the proof of Lemma~\ref{lemkto2} (cf. Section~\ref{secproofkto2}): \begin{enumerate}[(1)] \item[(1)] $\bx\in(V)_k$ is some fixed state; \item[(2)] $(\bz,R,P,W)=(\bz,\{x\},\varnothing,V\setminus(\bO(\bz )\cup\{ x\}))\in\sC_k(V)$ is the initial state corresponding to $\bx$ in the sense of Proposition~\ref{propchameleonisrelated}; \item[(3)] $\ink_t^\bx$ is the total amount of ink in $(z^C_t,R^C_t,P^C_t,W^C_t)$ (with the above initial state); \item[(4)] $D_j(\bx)$ is the $j$th depinking time for this process; \item[(5)] finally, $\hatink^\bx_j\equiv\ink^\bx_{D_j(\bx)}$. \end{enumerate} We will mostly omit $\bx$ from the notation in what follows.
 Most proofs in this section follow by inspection, so we will be quite brief.

 In principle the total number of number of depinking times could be finite.
 We begin by showing that this is not the case.